 (13) In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.
 He approached the Ancient of Days and was led into his presence.

-(14) He was given authority, glory and sovereign power; all peoples, nations and men of every language worshiped him.
+(14) He was given authority, glory, and sovereign power; all peoples, nations, and men of every language worshiped him.
 His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed.

 The other very clear record is Revelation 4-5.
-The length of the record prohibits us from printing it here, but the reader is encouraged to read those two chapters.
+The length of the record keeps it from being printed here, but the reader is encouraged to read those two chapters.
 They portray God sitting on a throne surrounded by elders and creatures who repeat, “Holy, holy, holy is the Lord God Almighty.”
 God is holding in His right hand a scroll that is written on both sides but sealed shut with seven seals.
 An angel calls out to summon those who could open the scroll, but no one was worthy.
 As John began to weep, an angel comforted him with the words, “Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed.
 He is able to open the scroll.”
 Then “a Lamb” (the context makes it clear it is Jesus Christ) “came and took the scroll from the right hand of Him who sat on the throne.”
-At that point the creatures and the elders fell down before the Lamb and started singing a “new song.”
+At that point, the creatures and the elders fell down before the Lamb and started singing a “new song.”

 The record is clear.
 God is described as sitting on a throne and even holding in His hand a scroll that Jesus comes and takes from Him.
 This record again shows that God can and does occasionally take on human form so that we can better identify with Him.